hyperledgendary/hlfsupport-in-a-box/README.md

 ./network kind
 ```

-This setups your local kubcetl context; this means that the `.env` file you need to created is similar to this.
+This setups your local kubcetl context; this means that the `cfg.env` file you need to created is similar to this.
 Note that the `console-domain` has an IP address that will needs to resolve to the host that you are running KIND on.
 A quick way to get this is to issues `hostname -I` and use the first IP address returned.

 ```env